 19. The Passion of the Christ (2004)

-Arguably one of the finest movies made on the life and times of Jesus Christ, albeit a wee bit controversial as well, this Mel Gibson’s Biblical drama shows the last 12 hours of Jesus’ life, more importantly, the crucifixion and his resurrection on the third day.
-The movie opens in the Garden of Gethsemane, where a praying Jesus is arrested upon Judas’ betrayal, with his crucifixion the following day.
-The controversy surrounding the movie erupted from the violence and gore that has been depicted, but from a cinematic point of view, ‘The Passion of the Christ’ received critical acclaim and remains to be one of the highest grossing films of all time, along with being the highest grossing religious film of all time.
+Arguably one of the finest movies made on the life and times of Jesus Christ, albeit a wee bit controversial as well, this Mel Gibson Biblical drama shows the last 12 hours of Jesus’ life, more importantly, the crucifixion and his resurrection on the third day.
+The movie opens in the Garden of Gethsemane, where a praying Jesus is arrested upon Judas’ betrayal, with his crucifixion about to happen the following day.
+The controversy surrounding the movie erupted from the violence and gore that have been depicted, but from a cinematic point of view, ‘The Passion of the Christ’ received critical acclaim and remains one of the highest grossing films of all time, along with being the highest grossing religious film of all time.